 Hon.
 David Akeeagok: Thank you, Mr. Speaker.
 There are a lot of provisions that are in place and that has gone through a lot of our co-management partners along with our harvesters in terms of what restrictions will need to be in place in order to have a sound management plan.
-So that is for certain sizes and that.
-Those came about through a lot of consultation.
+That is for certain sizes and those came about through a lot of that consultation.
 Thank you, Mr. Speaker.